 This course will examine the role traditional and emergent media play in constructing and transforming our cultural, political, scientific and personal perspectives and understanding of our environment.
 Drawing on contemporary critical themes of media theory and practice, the course will examine how media frames and discourses are created to enable particular cultural forms of political economy and power.
-Prerequisite: ESST1023, ESST 2003; or by permission of the instructor.
+Prerequisite(s): ESST 1023 and ESST 2003, or permission of the instructor.